-Impact measurement and management may well be on every business executive’s mind right now, but it will be a pointless and time-consuming exercise unless it acts as a dynamic and strategic tool to guide the organisation.
+Impact management and measurement may well be on every business executive’s mind right now, but it will be a pointless and time-consuming exercise unless it acts as a dynamic and strategic tool to guide the organisation.

 Here are 10 tips to get you on the right track and keep you there.